skills/hello-github-actions/README.md

 -  The GitHub Actions feature page, see  [GitHub Actions](https://github.com/features/actions).
 -  The "GitHub Actions" user documentation, see [GitHub Actions](https://docs.github.com/actions).

 **What is a _workflow_?**: A workflow is a configurable automated process that will run one or more jobs.
 Workflows are defined in special files in the `.github/workflows` directory and they execute based on your chosen event.
-For this exercise, we'll use a `push` event.
+For this exercise, we'll use a `pull_request` event.

 - To read more about workflows, jobs, and events, see "[Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)".
-- If you want to learn more about the `push` event before using it, see "[push](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#push)".
+- If you want to learn more about the `pull_request` event before using it, see "[pull_request](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request)".

 To get you started, we used actions to go ahead and made a branch and pull request for you.